CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-web-application-server.md

     CortexGateway.deploy.cmd /T
     ```

     In the event of an error, there will be an error message displayed at the end of the output with a line confirming the Error Count.
-TODO: what should they do?

 ### Run Installation Script